 - 50. There are no obstacles to the registration of NGOs mentioned in the states' replies received.
-However, from other sources, obstacles to the registration and regular functioning of LGBT NGOs became apparent. - 51.
-Concerning non-discrimination in access to public funds for LGBT NGOs, 33 countries replied that there is no discrimination.
-15 countries provided specific examples of such a funding.
-Two states reported the non-existence of state funding of NGOs. - 52.
+However, from other sources, including on member states that did not reply to the questionnaire, obstacles to the registration and regular functioning of LGBT NGOs became apparent. - 51.
+Concerning non-discrimination in access to public funds for LGBT NGOs, 33 countries replied that there is no discrimination, but only 15 provided specific examples of such a funding.
+Two states reported the non-existence of state funding of NGOs (Georgia and Moldova).
+The politicisation of the mechanism for decision making on the allocation of public funding for NGOs is a concern in Poland. - 52.
 A majority of member states considered general criminal law, hate crime or anti-discrimination provisions to be sufficient for the protection of human rights defenders.
-However, few good practices were reported, which indicates a likely gap between equality de jure and equality de facto. - 53.
+Despite the positive tone of the responses, there is a worrying lack of good practices, which evidences a gap between equality de jure and equality de facto. - 53.
 Simultaneously, attacks on human rights defenders protecting the rights of LGBT persons were extensively reported between 2013 and 2018.
-These include both attacks on the defenders directly and on the offices of their NGOs5 and are attributed to the wider human rights backlash led by populist or far-right groups, which consider LGBT defenders among their first targets.
-This underlines the vulnerability of human rights defenders to aggression and violence and calls for increased awareness and commitment on the part of states to provide protection. - 54.
+These include both attacks on the defenders directly and on the offices of their NGOs.
+These attacks are attributed to the wider human rights backlash led by populist or far-right groups, which consider LGBT defenders among their first targets.
+This underlines the vulnerability of human rights defenders to aggression and violence and the lack of awareness or commitment on the part of states to provide them with protection. - 54.
 The number of states consulting NGOs during the drafting process of legislative and policy measures increased slightly, with 30 answering positively compared to 24 in 2013.
 Measures adopted consist of including NGOs in working groups and government committees, as well as collaborating in the elaboration of national action plans and laws.
+Estonia indicated that it does not consult NGOs in the development of law and policy affecting the rights of LGBT persons, while Bulgaria, France, Ireland, Monaco, Turkey and Ukraine did not reply to this question.
 Five states indicated that they partially consult NGOs (Czech Republic, Germany, Lithuania, Moldova and Slovak Republic). - 55.
 In a number of countries, LGBT NGOs have been increasingly consulted since 2013, notably in Albania, Croatia, Georgia, Greece, Lithuania, Montenegro, North Macedonia and Serbia.
-Simultaneously, a negative trend of reducing consultations with NGOs is noticed in some states.
+Simultaneously, a negative trend of reducing consultations with NGOs is noticed in some states (Poland, Turkey).